W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - Why is it dangerous to allow raw filenames as request parameters?

-- What happends when a client sends a request to the server? (in a broader sense of client -> web server -> app server -> web application then back to client)
+- What happends when a client sends a request to the server? (in a broad sense of client -> web server -> app server -> web application then back to client)

 - How do we prevent erb templates from being escaped when we are globally escaping html within the `configure` method and using a layout?

-- What is a database?

-- What is a RDBMS (relational database management system)?

 - What are some ways that we can optimize the way an application interacts with a database?

 - What do we mean by an n + 1 query and why is it bad?

-- What is a relation within a database?

-- What is a relationship within a database?

-- Define cardinality.

-- Define modality.

-- Identify the three sublanguages of SQL, provide examples.

-- What is 'NULL' within SQL and how is it used and/or not used?

-- Describe what primary, foreign, natural, and surrogate keys are.

-- What are the three levels of Schema and describe each.

 # Possible Project Question